HeinzBenjamin/TwinCAT-HTTP-Server/README.md

 Download the latest Release.
 Put everything in one folder on your computer.

 # Usage
-1. Run the 'Start_TwinCAT-Http-Server' shortcut in the main folder with your TwinCAT 3 project running on the same machine (admin right required).
+1. Run the 'Start_TwinCAT-Http-Server' shortcut in the main folder with your TwinCAT 3 project running on the same machine (admin rights required).
 2. In the upper left corner, define the TwinCAT address and port.
 Hit "Connect" to connect to TwinCAT.
 The right log text box shows all messages regarding this backend connection between TwinCAT-HTTP-Server and TwinCAT
 3. Set port for local http server.
 Hit "Start" to start listening for incoming http requests.
 The left log text box shows all messages regarding incoming Http messages and the server itself.
 4. You can now make requests from anywhere in the network using Http GET or POST requests.